ethowitz/cargo-subspace/README.md

 project.
 (This project still uses cargo under the hood, but it integrates into rust-analyzer through this path.)

-## Caveat
+## Caveats

-Note that, because crates are indexed lazily as you open source code files, you will not be able to perform any actions that require knowledge of the **dependents** of the current crate (that is, the crates in your workspace that *depend on* the current crate).
-Some examples include:
+Note that, because crates are indexed lazily as you open source code files, you will not be able to correctly perform any actions that require knowledge of all of the **dependents** of the current crate (that is, the crates in your workspace that *depend on* the current crate).
+Some examples

-- Searching for a symbol in a crate for which you've not yet opened any source code files
+include:

-- Finding references to symbols (e.g. functions, types, etc.) defined in the current crate in crates that *depend on* the crate (unless you've already opened a file from a dependent crate)
+- Finding references to symbols (e.g. functions, types, etc.) defined in the current crate in crates that *depend on* the crate (unless you've already opened a file from the dependent crate, which means it is already known to rust-analyzer)
+- Performing an LSP-powered rename (instances of the symbol in unloaded crates will not be correctly renamed, since rust-analyzer has not indexed those crates)

+Additionally, symbols defined in unloaded crates will not appear in a symbol search.

 ## Installation